Victor Johnson (cyclist): Personal life

-During the 1901 census Johnson lived at 22 Station Road, Erdington, Warwickshire where his occupation was listed as carpenter, his father, John T Johnson, was a bicycle maker.
+During the 1901 census, Johnson lived at 22 Station Road, Erdington, Warwickshire, where his occupation was listed as carpenter; his father, John Thomas Johnson, was a bicycle maker.
+His father had been a cyclist himself and was one of the participants in the first road race in history from Paris to Rouen in France in 1869, in which he finished eighth.

 Career

 Vic Johnson started cycle racing in 1902 when he joined the 'Rover Racing C.C.

-During the 1901 census Johnson lived at 22 Station Road, Erdington, Warwickshire where his occupation was listed as carpenter, his father, John T Johnson, was a bicycle maker.'.